cdiasperera/cppHelper/README.md

 can tinker with these steps as you wish, if you know what you are doing.

 ### TODO
-- Zip shouldn't rely on the system utility `zip` as it does now.
 - Make install script for Windows.

 ## FAQ